Weltkarte: Region Afrika und Nahost

 Science Granting Councils Initiative in Sub-Saharan Africa (SGCI)

-The Science Granting Councils Initiative in Sub-Saharan Africa (SGCI) is an initiative founded in 2015 that aims to strengthen the participating Science Granting Councils (SGC) in Sub-Saharan Africa, currently 17 in number, through joint capacity building and coordinated funding activities.
-The aim is to support research and policy, thereby promoting the social and economic development of the region.
+The Science Granting Councils Initiative in Sub-Saharan Africa (SGCI) was established in 2015.
+Its objective is to strengthen the currently 19 Science Granting Councils from Sub-Saharan Africa through joint capacity development and coordinated funding activities.
+Research and policies are to be supported in this way, aiming to promote social and economic development in the region.

 Conseil Africain et Malgache pour l’Enseignement Supérieur (CAMES)